nicholasdille/Sessions/containers/020_advanced/070_reverse_proxy/slides.md

 ### Port conflicts

 - Caused by multiple services on one host
+- For example: Multiple stages of the same environment
-- For example: Docker registry and frontend
+- For example: Multiple web-based services using the same port

 ### Reverse Proxy